- Search The Registry

 - About Us

 - My Account

 Gladys Maria Knight was born in Atlanta, Georgia.
-She is the daughter of Merald Woodlow Knight Sr., a postal worker, and Sarah Elizabeth (née Woods).
-She has an older sister, Brenda, one living brother, Merald "Bubba" Jr. and one deceased brother, David.
-Throughout the late 40's and early 50's, she would sing in the church choir.
+She is the daughter of Merald Woodrow Knight Sr., a postal worker, and Sarah Elizabeth (née Woods).
+She has an older sister, Brenda, one living brother, Merald "Bubba" Jr., and one deceased brother, David.
+She would sing in the church choir throughout the late '40s and early '50s.
 Gladys Knight first achieved vocal recognition when she won a talent contest on Ted Mack’s “Original Amateur Hour” television show at age seven.